 IDrive doesn't boast the most features or the lowest prices of any online-backup service, but it has pieced together the best balance of features and value for owners of multiple computers who don't have massive storage needs.
-It's our top choice for the best cloud backup services.
+It's our top choice for the best cloud storage services.

 IDrive Personal backs up phones, offers a syncing option, has unlimited versioning and lets you quickly "seed" your account by sending in a hard drive with your data.
 If you're willing to spend more, there's a 10TB plan, which should be more than enough for most people, for $100 per year.

 If you have just one computer and would prefer to keep things sweet and simple, you should consider Backblaze, a no-frills "set it and forget it" option that offers unlimited storage for a single machine for only $60 per year.
 But everyone else may find IDrive's greater flexibility and wealth of options worth the extra cost.